pablodecm/phd_thesis/src/102_chapter_2.md

 fragmentation, hadronisation, decays
-and associated radiation are stochastic, producing tree-like structures with multiple leafs as discussed in Section [@sec:parton_showers], difficulting attempts to uniquely identify each parton with its decay chain.
-In addition, contributions from additional soft pileup interaction can further complicate the mentioned assignment, while this factor is lessen by charged hadron subtraction techniques (CHS) [@CMS:2014ata] based on removing candidates not associated with a primary vertex.
+and associated radiation are stochastic, producing tree-like structures with multiple leafs as discussed in [Section @sec:parton_showers], difficulting most attempts to uniquely identify each parton with its decay chain.
+In addition, contributions from additional soft pileup interactions may further complicate the mentioned assignment, while this factor is lessen by charged hadron subtraction techniques (CHS) [@CMS:2014ata] based on removing candidates not associated with a primary vertex.